There are loads of ways celebrities are influencing trends in jewelry today, just as they did in the past. Here’s how, and what’s hot today

 Let’s look at some vintage jewelry trends that were influenced by celebrities in the past 100 years.

 - Diamond Jewelry (Marilyn Monroe): The song “Diamonds are a Girl’s Best Friend” almost single-handedly inspired the diamond rush in the 50s that remains to this day.
 Luckily, however, more and more people are choosing to wear fully ethical lab grown ones!

 - Sapphire Engagement Ring (Princess Diana): The oval blue Ceylon sapphire ring set in 18-karat white gold surrounded by diamonds is still a staple of all modern jewelry shops today.
 As with all jewelry, buying vintage is always best!

 - Pearl Bib Necklace (Audrey Hepburn): Audrey Hepburn inspired a nation when she wore the pearl necklace with her little black dress in Breakfast at Tiffany’s.
 Jackie O made the more understated single strand popular with the preppy set.
 Just take note that while they’re natural, pearls are not ethical if you’re vegan.

-- Gold Chains (Modern Rappers): Gold and silver chains became a symbol of opulence in the 90s and early 2000s when rappers like 2pac and Biggie Smalls started wearing them.
+- Gold Chains (Modern Rappers): Silver and gold chains for women became a symbol of opulence in the 90s and early 2000s when rappers like 2pac and Biggie Smalls started wearing them.
 Gold jewelry is definitely a great investment in these. unstable times; just make sure you buy recycled gold!

 How Celebs Impact Trends In Jewelry Now